← Back to Stories

 Key details reported by multiple sources:

-• The government will axe 1,500 public sector jobs, primarily from back-office roles, to reinvest in priority areas.
+• The government plans to axe 1,500 public servant jobs, primarily from back-office roles, to save costs and reinvest in priority areas.

 Points of Difference